Launch AI Websites under your brand

 1. Missing or misplaced HTML structure

 AI generation can omit required shell elements or misplace layout wrappers.
 The page renders visually in a browser, but the underlying DOM is structurally wrong.
-Here is an example: an AI-generated Next.js layout missing the root <html> and <body> tags because the layout hierarchy was created incorrectly.
+An AI-generated Next.js layout can be missing root <html> and <body> tags because the layout hierarchy was created incorrectly.

 Google uses DOM structure to determine page hierarchy and content weight.
 A malformed DOM means headings, body copy, and structured data may be misread or ignored entirely.
 Browsers auto-repair missing tags silently.
-As a result, the developer sees a working page while crawlers receive the raw, broken output.
+The developer sees a working page; crawlers receive the broken output.

 2. Broken nesting and closing-tag issues